birdbrainswagtrain/stirling/readme.md

 - Anything related to namespaces / modules / name resolution is probably severely busted.

 ### Not Supported
 - The `mut` keyword is ignored.
-All values and references are assumed to be mutable.
+All values are assumed to be mutable.
+References track mutability but only for the sake of the type system.